• Free shipping

 • Fast delivery

-Sound insulation and sound absorption are rarely a "one size fits all" solution.
+Soundproofing and sound absorption are rarely a “one-size-fits-all” solution.

-This is because different sounds occur at different frequencies – and what works perfectly against a sharp treble sound can be almost ineffective against deep bass or thumping structure noise.
-Therefore, it is important to understand how the frequency of sound affects both how we perceive it and which materials can actually stop or dampen it.
+This is because different sounds occur at different frequencies—and what works perfectly against a sharp high-pitched sound may be almost ineffective against deep bass or rumbling structural noise.
+That’s why it’s important to understand how sound frequency affects both how we perceive it and which materials can actually stop or dampen it.

-Once you match the right insulation to the right frequency range, you can achieve a dramatic improvement in the sound environment, often with less effort than you might think.
+Once you match the right insulation to the right frequency range, you can achieve a dramatic improvement in the acoustic environment, often with less effort than you might think.

-In practice, this means distinguishing between, for example, airborne sound such as voices, music, and TV sound, and low-frequency vibrations from machines, subwoofers, or footsteps.
+In practice, it’s about distinguishing between, for example, airborne sound like voices, music, and TV audio, and low-frequency vibrations from machines, subwoofers, or footsteps.

-Low frequencies often require heavy sound barriers and effective vibration damping, while mid- and high-frequency sounds are best dampened with porous absorbers and smart placement.
-For many projects, the best solution is a combination of several layers that together break the sound's path
+Low frequencies often require heavy sound barriers and effective vibration damping, while mid- and high-frequency sounds are best damped with porous absorbers and smart placement.
+For many projects, the best solution is a combination of multiple layers that together block the sound’s path

 — rather than trying to solve everything with a single material.

-In this guide, we go through how to choose the right sound insulation depending on frequency and sound type.
-You will get a clear explanation of what characterizes low, mid-high, and high frequencies, which materials work best in each area, and how to build an effective whole.
-The goal is for you to be able to make the right choice right away
+In this guide, we’ll walk you through how to choose the right sound insulation based on frequency and sound type.
+You’ll get a clear explanation of what characterizes low, mid, and high frequencies, which materials work best in each range, and how to build an effective system.
+The goal is for you to make the right choice right away

-– whether you want to stop bass leakage, reduce machine vibrations, or eliminate echoes and sharp sounds in a particular environment.
+— whether you want to stop bass leakage, reduce machine vibrations, or eliminate echoes and sharp sounds in a specific environment.

 Recommended products

-Here are some advantages of choosing the right sound insulation for different frequencies
+Here are some benefits of choosing the right sound insulation for different frequencies

-When you adapt the sound insulation to the frequency, you get a solution that hits the mark right away.
+When you tailor the sound insulation to the frequency, you get a solution that hits the mark right away.

 Low-frequency vibrations require heavy barriers and vibration damping, while speech and sharp sounds are better dampened with absorbent materials.

-The result is that you don't "overdampen" the wrong things, but get the most sound reduction per investment.
+The result is that you don’t “over-dampen” the wrong things, but get the most sound reduction for your investment.

-A common pitfall is buying a material that looks right but doesn't work for the type of sound you want to stop.
+A common pitfall is buying a material that looks right but doesn’t work for the specific type of sound you want to block.

 Better overall acoustics and greater comfort

-When the right frequency range is attenuated, the experience in the entire room is improved.
-Bass is controlled, dialogue becomes clearer, and the room feels calmer without becoming "dead."
+When the right frequency range is attenuated, the experience in the entire room improves.
+Bass is controlled, dialogue becomes clearer, and the room feels calmer without becoming “dead.”

-This creates a more balanced sound environment that is comfortable to be in for longer periods of time.
+This creates a more balanced sound environment that is pleasant to be in for extended periods.

-The right material in the right place often means you need to use less insulation to achieve the same result.
+Using the right material in the right place often means you need less insulation to achieve the same result.

-Instead of covering large areas with the wrong product, you can work smart and target the areas where the sound energy actually is.
+Instead of covering large areas with the wrong product, you can work smartly and target specific areas where the sound energy actually is.

-Frequency-based planning allows you to handle multiple types of sound simultaneously.
+Frequency-based planning allows you to address multiple types of noise simultaneously.

-For example, you can stop bass and vibrations in the structure while removing echoes and reflections in the air.
+For example, you can stop bass and vibrations in the structure while simultaneously eliminating echoes and reflections in the air.

 This is the key to professional results in everything from home theaters to machine rooms.

-When you build a solution based on frequency, you create an acoustic whole that continues to function even if the use of the room changes.
+When you build a solution based on frequency, you create an acoustic whole that continues to function even if the room’s use changes.

-Whether you replace equipment, rearrange furniture, or add new sound sources, you already have the right foundation for effective sound absorption.
+Whether you replace equipment, rearrange furniture, or introduce new sound sources, you already have the right foundation for effective sound absorption.

 Easier to achieve clear goals, such as RT60 or dB requirements

-In projects where you need to meet specific acoustic goals (e.g., reverberation time, sound level, or standard requirements), frequency adaptation is crucial.
+In projects where you need to meet specific acoustic goals (e.g., reverberation time, sound level, or standard requirements), frequency-based design is crucial.

-This makes measurable goals easier to achieve and provides security in both private and professional environments.
+This makes measurable goals easier to achieve and provides peace of mind in both private and professional settings.

-More professional results that you can feel right away
+More professional results you can feel right away

-The biggest benefit is noticeable in everyday life: you get a room where the sound behaves "right."
-Nothing rumbles unnecessarily, nothing sounds sharp and disturbing, and you don't get the feeling that the sound has a life of its own.
-You notice the difference right away—and it lasts over time.
+The biggest benefit is felt in everyday life: you get a room where sound behaves “right.”
+Nothing rumbles unnecessarily, nothing sounds sharp and disruptive, and you avoid the feeling that sound has a life of its own.
+You notice the difference immediately —and it lasts over time.

-Step-by-step: How to dampen different frequencies – from bass and vibrations to sharp sounds
+Step-by-step: How to dampen different frequencies—from bass and vibrations to high-pitched sounds

-To achieve successful sound attenuation, you need to match the right material with the right frequency range, as different sounds require different solutions.
+To achieve effective sound absorption, you need to match the right material to the right frequency range, as different sounds require different solutions.

-Low frequencies (bass and structure-borne noise) require different solutions than speech and sharp sounds.
+Low frequencies (bass and structure-borne noise) require different solutions than speech and high-pitched sounds.

-Also, keep in mind that sound can be either airborne (spread through the air) or structure-borne/vibrations (spread through the structure).
+Also keep in mind that sound can be either airborne (propagated through the air) or structure-borne/vibrations (propagated through the structure).

-Follow the steps below to build a correct and effective solution, whether you want to dampen bass, speech, or sharp sound peaks—without unnecessary mispurchases.
+Follow the steps below to build a correct and effective solution, whether you want to dampen bass, speech, or sharp sound peaks—without making unnecessary mistakes.

-Step 1: Identify the frequency range that is causing the disturbance
+Step 1: Identify which frequency range is causing the disturbance

-Listen to the sound and determine what type of frequency you are having problems with:
+Listen to the sound and determine what type of frequency you’re having trouble with:

 • High frequencies (approx. 2000–20,000 Hz): rattling, clinking, sharp sounds, echoes, “s” sounds, and “t” sounds.

 A simple rule of thumb: the more you feel the sound in your body or the floor, the lower the frequency (and usually structure-borne sound).
-If you hear it clearly in the air, it is airborne sound, and if the sound is sharp, it is high frequencies.
+If you hear it clearly in the air, it’s airborne sound, and if the sound is sharp, it’s high frequencies.

-Step 2: Determine whether the sound is airborne or vibration-borne
+Step 2: Determine whether the sound is airborne or structure-borne

-• Airborne sound spreads through the air and bounces between surfaces (speech, TV, music).
+• Airborne sound travels through the air and bounces off surfaces (speech, TV, music).

-• Structure-borne sound/vibrations spread through the building (machines, bass, footsteps, blows).
+• Structure-borne sound/vibrations travel through the building (machines, bass, footsteps, impacts).

-If the sound is clearly audible in other rooms despite the door being closed, it is often structure-borne sound or low-frequency bass.
+If the sound is clearly audible in other rooms despite a closed door, it is often structure-borne sound or low-frequency bass.

-Step 3: Dampen low frequencies and vibrations (bass & structure-borne sound)
+Step 3: Dampen low frequencies and vibrations (bass & structure-borne noise)

-Low frequencies are best stopped by vibration damping as the first layer, preferably supplemented with absorption.
+Low frequencies are best stopped by using vibration damping as the first layer, ideally supplemented with absorption.

-• Start with Polaric as the first layer against the surface: Polaric "kills" vibrations in the structure when it is closest to the floor/wall/mounting.
-This is the right choice when the problem is structure-borne sound, thumping, or bass that shakes the house.
+• Start with Polaric as the first layer against the surface: Polaric “dampens” vibrations in the structure when placed closest to the floor/wall/mounting.
+This is the right choice when the problem is structure-borne noise, thumping, or bass that shakes the house.

 • Supplement with Egg where you want both absorption and vibration damping: Egg is a high-density absorbent that not only absorbs airborne sound but also dampens vibrations.
 Perfect around noisy sources or behind barriers.

-• Spot dampen as needed with Dampio: Dampio is used under machine feet or at contact points to remove local vibrations and rattling.
+• Spot-dampen as needed with Dampio: Dampio is used under machine feet or at contact points to eliminate local vibrations and rattling.

-Placement tip: low frequencies collect in corners and at floor contact points – start there.
+Placement tips: Low frequencies accumulate in corners and at floor contact points—start there.

 Step 4: Dampen mid-range frequencies (speech, everyday sounds, music)